 Here are some of the artists we have had the pleasure to work with

-Guest Soloists with the Cave Spring Jazz bands NEW!!!
-Upcoming for 2020 Jazz Cafe', Jon Metzger, Vibraphone, Elon University Joseph and son Daniel Henson, Saxophone, Liberty University and North Texas State, spring 2019 John D'earth, Trumpet, University of Virginia, 2019 Greg Moody, Saxophone, Staunton, Va., fall 2018 Dr. Chris Magee, Trumpet, University of Lynchburg, spring 2018 Sherrie Maricle, Drummer, DIVA Jazz Ensemble 2018 Chris Vadala, Saxophone, University of Maryland 2017 Dr. Dayl Burnett, Trombone, Radford University, spring 2017 Rick Simerly, Trombone, Milligan College 2016 Brandon Lee, Trumpet, University of North Carolina at Greensboro 2015 Chad Eby, Tenor, University of North Carolina at Greensboro 2014 Jon Metzger, Vibraphone, Elon University 2013 Rick Simerly, Trombone, Milligan College 2012 Radford University Jazz faculty 2011 Keenan McKenzie's Jazz Quintet 2010 Roanoke Jazz Guest Artists 2009 David Wiley and friends, Roanoke Symphony, 2008 Radford University Jazz Ensemble 2007 Old Timers Jazz Ensemble 2006
+Guest Soloists with the Cave Spring Jazz bands JStop Latin Soul, Latin Jazz Ensemble, Roanoke, 2023 Jon Metzger, Vibraphone, Elon University,2020 Joseph and Daniel Henson, Saxophone, Liberty University and North Texas State, spring 2019 John D'earth, Trumpet, University of Virginia, 2019 Greg Moody, Saxophone, Staunton, Va., fall 2018 Dr. Chris Magee, Trumpet, University of Lynchburg, spring 2018 Sherrie Maricle, Drummer, DIVA Jazz Ensemble 2018 Chris Vadala, Saxophone, University of Maryland 2017 Dr. Dayl Burnett, Trombone, Radford University, spring 2017 Rick Simerly, Trombone, Milligan College 2016 Brandon Lee, Trumpet, University of North Carolina at Greensboro 2015 Chad Eby, Tenor, University of North Carolina at Greensboro 2014 Jon Metzger, Vibraphone, Elon University 2013 Rick Simerly, Trombone, Milligan College 2012 Radford University Jazz faculty 2011 Keenan McKenzie's Jazz Quintet 2010 Roanoke Jazz Guest Artists 2009 David Wiley and friends, Roanoke Symphony, 2008 Radford University Jazz Ensemble 2007 Old Timers Jazz Ensemble 2006

 Marching Band The Cave Spring Marching Band has consistently represented the high school at performances from football games to pep rallies to parades.
 I am pleased with the enthusiasm and spirit of the band and the way the members bring so much life to events.
 It makes a huge impact on morale when the band strikes up and the true function of this spirit group brings a dose of “Knight Pride” to all that are in earshot of our group.
 I would like to thank the parents, friends, and students of the program for their tireless efforts in making the Marching band a superior representation of this fine Cave Spring community.